Chad-Powellv1/pseudoCode/pseudocode.md

   - ### **Digital Display Object**:

     - **FUNCTION**: DISPLAYS the following

-      - Gas Fireplace Object is on
+      - IF Gas Fireplace Object is on

-      - Current Room Temperature
+      - THEN DISPLAY 🔥

+      - IF Wireless Remote Object HAS power

+      - THEN DISPLAY current room temperature

-      - The word 'SET' when setting thermostat mode
+      - IF Wireless Remote Object is set to thermostat mode

+      - THEN DISPLAY the word SET

-      - The word 'TEMP' during manual mode
+      - IF Gas Fireplace Object is on AND set to manual mode

+      - THEN DISPLAY the word TEMP

-      - The word 'ON' when On Button is PUSHED
+      - IF On Button is PUSHED on Wireless Remote Object

+      - THEN DISPLAY the word ON

-      - The word 'OF' when OFF Button is PUSHED
+      - IF Off Button is PUSHED on Wireless Remote Object

+      - THEN DISPLAY the word OF